Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 # Preparing a Unity project for Shotgun
 Using the Package Manager window, use the `+` button to add a local package.
-Browse to `com.unity.integrations.shotgun/package.json` file and open it.
+Start by adding the Python for Unity package.
+To do so, browse to where you downloaded the Python package and open `com.unity.integrations.shotgun/package.json`.

 ## Compatibility Matrix
 Please use the Shotgun package version corresponding to your configuration version